warren-bank/fork-Xanado/README.md

 - `ODS8_French` - 411k word French SCRABBLE® competition dictionary.
 - `Oxford_5000` - 29K English words derived from the [Oxford Learner's Dictionary](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000)
 - `DISC_Catalan` - 580k word Catalan.
-Other dictionaries may be added over time.

 ## Whitelists
-Regenerating a docitionary can be time consuming, so dictionaries can be extended "on the fly" using a simple list of words in a file alongside the dictionary file, with the same name but the extension `.white`.
+Regenerating a dictionary can be time consuming, so dictionaries can be extended "on the fly" using a simple list of words in a file alongside the dictionary file, with the same name but the extension `.white`.
 For example, `Oxford_5000.white`.
-The file will be read each time the server is restarted.
+The file will be read each time the server is restarted. `allow` builds a whitelist, but it doesn't write it to a file - that's up to you.

 # Server Security
 The assumption is that you will be running the multi-player game server